isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 -   Simplification of dates.
 'End Date' has been merged into 'Due Date'
 -   Styling of recent updates loading progress bar
 -   better grid spacing for board members and colours
+-   Rename entry to note for clarity
+-   Performance improvements for kanban list scrolling

 Fixes: